PyAr/fades/README.rst

 What if no script is given to execute?
 --------------------------------------

-If no script or program is passed to execute, *fades* will provide a virtualenv with all the indicated dependencies, and then open an interactive interpreter in the context of that virtualenv.
+If no script or program is passed to execute, *fades* will provide a virtual environment with all the indicated dependencies, and then open an interactive interpreter in the context of that virtual environment.

 Here is where it comes very handy the ``-i/--ipython`` option, if that REPL is preferred over the standard one.